-- The program has an insufficient number of faculty members to support concentrations, electives, etc. and maintain continuity and stability. - Poor faculty morale is affecting the program. - There is a lack of professional development for faculty members. - Faculty members have excessive workloads. - The program has a low faculty retention or high faculty turnover rate. - The program has a heavy reliance on temporary faculty appointments or adjuncts, potentially jeopardizing program stability. - Faculty members have insufficient responsibility and authority to improve the program.
+- The program has an insufficient number of faculty members to support concentrations, electives, etc. and maintain continuity and stability. - Poor faculty morale is affecting the program. - There is a lack of professional development for faculty members. - Faculty members have excessive workloads. - The program has a low faculty retention or high faculty turnover rate. - The program has a heavy reliance on temporary faculty appointments or adjuncts, which can be an issue if it jeopardizes program stability. - Faculty members have insufficient responsibility and authority to improve the program.

-Criterion 7: Facilities Example Issues
+Criterion 7: Facilities